24 Hours in Kathmandu

 Make the most of a single day in the city by seeing the highlights without trying to pack in too much.
 How best to do this?
 Booking strategically located accommodations is key, as is picking sightseeing destinations that are relatively close together.

-Practical Tips for a Perfect Day in Kathmandu
+Practical Tips for a Perfect Day

 Many travelers opt to stay in the Thamel district of central Kathmandu, where there's the greatest concentration of hotels, traveler-friendly restaurants, souvenir shops, and travel agencies.
 Thanks to the tourist presence, however, it's also one of the least traditionally Nepali neighborhoods of the city.